CyVerse-learning-materials/container_camp_workshop_2018/docker/dockerintro.rst

 ..
 Note::

-	A cool feature is that you do not need to specify the entire CONTAINER ID.
+	A cool feature is that you do not need to specify the entire **CONTAINER ID**.
 You can just specify a few starting characters and if it is unique among all the containers that you have launched, the Docker client will intelligently pick it up.

 Now, let's launch a container in detached mode as shown below: